huggingface/chat-ui/README.md

 These variables will enable the openID sign-in modal for users.

+### Trusted header authentication

+You can set the env variable `TRUSTED_EMAIL_HEADER` to point to the header that contains the user's email address.
+This will allow you to authenticate users from the header.
+This setup is usually combined with a proxy that will be in front of chat-ui and will handle the auth and set the header.

+> [!WARNING]
+> Make sure to only allow requests to chat-ui through your proxy which handles authentication, otherwise users could authenticate as anyone by setting the header manually!
+Only set this up if you understand the implications and know how to do it correctly.

+Here is a list of header names for common auth providers:

+- Tailscale Serve: `Tailscale-User-Login`
+- Cloudflare Access: `Cf-Access-Authenticated-User-Email`
+- oauth2-proxy: `X-Forwarded-Email`

 ### Theming

 You can use a few environment variables to customize the look and feel of chat-ui.
 These are by default: